johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

       "__Host-"

-23. If the cookie store contains a cookie with the same name, domain, host-only-flag, and path as the newly-created cookie:
+23. If the cookie store contains a cookie with the same name, domain, host-only-flag, and path as the newly-created _cookie_:

     1. Let old-cookie be the existing cookie with the same name, domain, host-only-flag, and path as the newly-created cookie.
 (Notice that this